6.5x55 Swedish vs. 6.5 Creedmoor: The New 6.5mm Hotness

-The 6.5 Creedmoor and 6.5x55mm Swedish Mauser are two centerfire rifle cartridges that fire the exact same 6.5mm bullets but were developed over 100 years apart.
+The 6.5 Creedmoor and 6.5x55mm Swedish Mauser are two centerfire rifle cartridges that fire the exact same 6.5mm bullets – but were developed over 100 years apart.
+This begs the question: Does the 6.5 Creedmoor really do anything better than the old Swedish workhorse?
+Or is it only cool because it’s new (and, let’s face it, American)?

-In this article, we will evaluate the 6.5 Swede vs 6.5 Creedmoor to help you understand the differences between the two and give you a clearer understanding of which cartridge is best for your target shooting and/or big game hunting needs.
+In this article, we will compare 6.5 Swedish vs. 6.5 Creedmoor so you can understand their differences and decide which is better for your target shooting and/or big-game hunting needs.

-What is the difference between the 6.5x55 and the 6.5 Creedmoor?
+What Is the Difference Between 6.5x55 Swedish and 6.5 Creedmoor?

 Cartridge Specs

-The difference in overall length means that the 6.5 Creedmoor will fit into a short action similar to that of a 308 Winchester, while the 6.5x55 fits into a standard or long action like a 30-06 Springfield.
+That difference in overall length means the 6.5 Creedmoor will fit into a short action (similar to that of a 308 Winchester), whereas the 6.5x55 fits into a standard or long action (like a 30-06 Springfield).

-A short action is often preferred for hunters as the action requires less material, resulting in a lighter rifle.
-Furthermore, the bolt throw of a short action is less than that of a standard action, meaning follow-up shots from a Creedmoor rifle will typically be slightly faster than those from a 6.5 Swede rifle.
+Hunters often prefer a short action over a longer one because it is lighter.
+The bolt throw of a short action is also less than that of a standard action, meaning follow-up shots from a 6.5 Creedmoor rifle will typically be slightly faster than those from a 6.5 Swede.

-The differences in case length directly relate to case capacity.
-The 6.5 Swede has a greater case capacity at 57.9 gr compared to 52.5 gr for the 6.5 Creed.
+The difference in case length bears directly on case capacity.
+The 6.5 Swedish has a greater case capacity: 57.9 grains H2O, as opposed to the 6.5 Creedmoor’s 52.5 grains H2O.

-Although the 6.5 Swedish has a higher case capacity, the Creedmoor was designed for modern rifles and can handle higher pressures than the Swede round.
-The 6.5 Creedmoor chamber is rated to 62,000 psi per SAAMI specs compared to 51,000 psi for the 6.5 Swede.
+Although the 6.5 Swedish has a higher case capacity, the 6.5 Creedmoor is designed for modern rifles and can handle higher pressures than the Swedish round.
+SAAMI specifies that the 6.5 Creedmoor can generate max pressure of 62,000 psi – almost 22% higher than the Swede’s 51,000 psi.

-Although these rounds were developed over a century apart, they both fire the same 6.5mm bullets for their high ballistic coefficients and long-range shooting capabilities.
-Both rounds can fire bullets between 100 and 150 grains, however 140 grain bullets are by far the most popular factory loads for both calibers.
+Although these rounds were developed over a century apart, they both fire the same 6.5mm bullets (noted for their high ballistic coefficients and long-range shooting capabilities).
+Both rounds fire bullets between 100 and 150 grains, although 140 grain bullets are by far the most popular for either.

 Recoil

-Given these parameters, the 6.5 Creedmoor will have a free recoil of 15.3 ft-lbs compared to 14.7 ft-lbs for the 6.5 Swede.
-Although the 6.5 Swede technically has slightly less free recoil, it is unlikely that even the most recoil sensitive shooter will be able to tell the difference between these two rounds.
+Let us assume both test rifles are 6.8-pound Winchester Model 70s.
+Given those parameters, the 6.5 Creedmoor generates free recoil of 15.3 ft-lbs – higher than 14.7 ft-lbs for the 6.5 Swede.
+Although the 6.5 Swedish technically has slightly less recoil, even the most recoil-sensitive shooter couldn’t tell the difference.

-In general, the 6.5 Swede and 6.5 Creed will have roughly equivalent recoil.
+In general, the 6.5 Swedish and 6.5 Creed have roughly equivalent recoil.

 Muzzle Velocity, Kinetic Energy, and Trajectory